+If a mattress only yields directly at the point where pressure is exerted, one speaks of point elasticity.
+Thus it is elastic at the pressure points and gives way.
+Orthopedic correct positioning of the vertebral column is ensured.
 In general terms, point elasticity specifies the resilience or surface properties of a mattress.
-If a mattress yields only at the point where pressure is exerted, one speaks of point elasticity.
-A point-elastic mattress gives way only at pressure points and ensures correct orthopaedic positioning of the vertebral column.
-As opposed to surface elasticity wherein pressure is cushioned over a large area and not exclusively at the pressure point.
-To prevent damage to the posture, a point-elastic mattress is recommended because it adapts perfectly to the body shape and it does not allow any space between the body and mattress.
+The opposite is the so-called surface elasticity.
+This cushions the pressure over a large area and not exclusively directly at the pressure point.
+To prevent damage to the posture, a point-elastic mattress is recommended.
+On the one hand, because it adapts perfectly to the body shape and on the other because it does not allow any space between the body and the mattress.

-Depending on weight and sleeping position, different body parts sink to different depths on the mattress.
-In order to avoid malpositioning of the spine, it's important that the body parts that sink deeper are well cushioned while supporting the rest of the body.
+Depending on weight and sleeping position, different body parts sink differently deep.
+In order to avoid malpositioning of the spine, it is important that the more deeply sinking body parts are well cushioned while supporting the rest of the body.
 As a side sleeper, for example, the body parts to be cushioned are the shoulders and the pelvis.
-Especially for people with back problems, a point-elastic mattress is recommended, since it keeps the vertebral column in its natural position.
+Especially for people with back problems, a point-elastic mattress is recommendable, since it keeps the vertebral column in its natural position.

 In general, the higher the volume weight, the greater the point-elasticity.